ConocoPhillips aims to sell up to $8 billion in gas assets

 The spending reduction comes after Conoco more than halved its budget last year.
 Indeed, its 2015 capex had eclipsed $10 billion.

-"We’ve reset virtually every aspect of the business – our capital program, our cost structure and our portfolio – during the recent industry downturn," Lance said in a statement.
+"You can't count on rising commodity prices to bail out your business model," Lance said.
+"You have to position your business for the commodity price cycles."

-Lance said the spending cuts, asset sales and other steps should help the company be profitable with Brent oil prices LCOc1 of $50 per barrel.
-Brent traded at $46.18 on Thursday.
+Lance, CEO since 2012, said the spending cuts, asset sales and other steps should help the company be profitable with Brent oil prices LCOc1 of $50 per barrel.
+Brent traded at $45.96 on Thursday.

 Most of the budget next year will be spent on shale projects in the contiguous United States, with some focus on Alaska and Europe, as well as maintenance of existing operations.